charlotte rep

 During the Blumenthal decade the Rep achieved membership in the League of Resident Theatres (LORT D), the largest professional theatre association of its kind in the U.S. LORT theatres collectively issue more contracts to professional actors than Broadway and national tours combined.

-The Rep's staff consisted of 200+ artistic, administrative and technical employees.
-Roughly 60% of actors and 85% of all staff were locally based, as with many U.S. theatres providing regional opportunities at the level of professional standards observed by LORT companies nationally.
-CRT employed members of all unions including Actors' Equity, Stage Directors & Choreographers Society, and International Alliance of Theatrical Stage Employees.
+The Rep's team consisted of 200+ annual artistic, administrative and technical employees.
+Roughly 60% of actors and 85% of all staff were regionally based professionals, the rest based in New York, as with the many U.S. theatres providing regional opportunities at the level of professional standards observed by Actors’ Equity and LORT affiliated companies nationally.
+CRT employed members of all unions including AEA, SDC, and IATSE.

 Charlotte Rep leadership at the Blumenthal 1992-2002